 Conventional practice offers pharmaceutical “HRT” menopause drugs or the oral contraceptive pill for menopausal symptoms.
 These drugs are synthetic chemicals, they do not exist in Nature or the human body, thus they can be patented and owned by their manufacturer – the drug company.
 Patented, brand-name drugs can sell for large profits (as only the patent owner produces them).

-The menopause industry profited hugely for decades from the commonest pharmaceutical, Premarin – catapulted into mass use by Robert Wilson MD’s book “Feminine Forever“ (1968), apparently funded by Premarin’s manufacturer!
-Premarin contains conjugated equine estrogens extracted from pregnant mare’s urine, including the strongest of estrogens in proportions quite unlike that of humans.
+The menopause industry profited hugely for decades from the commonest pharmaceutical, Premarin – catapulted into mass use by Robert Wilson MD‘s book “Feminine Forever“ (1968), apparently funded by Premarin‘s manufacturer!
+Premarin contains conjugated equine estrogens extracted from pregnant mare’s urine, including steroids and strong horse estrogens quite unlike those of humans.

-By the early 1970’s women with their uteruses intact were in addition given Provera (MPA) – a completely synthetic drug that thins the lining of the uterus.
-Provera contains NO progesterone and nothing that exists in Nature.
-If we test the blood of a woman taking Provera we will NOT find any significant progesterone in her body.
-Provera was prescribed for millions of women for 2. decades, without adequate research.
+By the early 1970’s women with their uteruses intact, who should have received natural progesterone to thin the lining of the uterus, were instead given Provera (MPA) – a completely synthetic drug.
+Provera contains NO progesterone nor anything that exists in Nature.
+If we test the blood of a woman taking Provera, we will NOT find any significant progesterone in her body.
+Provera was prescribed for millions of women for nearly 30 years, without adequate research.

 Bio-identical hormones are derived from plants such as soy.
 The patient and doctor decide together on the ideal combination of hormones matched to each individual woman’s symptoms, health history and blood levels.
 The doctor’s prescription specifies the ingredients and amounts, which are made up by expert compounding pharmacies into capsules, creams or drops.
 These should only be in natural bases without pharmaceutical fillers.
 Some pharmacies are particularly experienced in making hormone preparations with the maximum absorbability, that give patients the smoothest and most “even” feeling of wellbeing.
 We do not recommend over-the-counter “progesterone creams” because their doses cannot legally be stated on the package by manufacturers.